styopazharkov/mills/README.md

-# mills
+# Mills and Mancala AI
-AI for the game of Mills/ Nine men Morris
+AI for the game of Mills(Nine men Morris) and Mancala

 **Algorithm**